zhtsu/Shader2D/README.md

 # ShadersFor2D
-Shaders for 2D with GDScripts
+Shaders for 2D written using Godot